-Chopped garlic, chilies and continental parsley (tsk I’m using coriander haha); and slice the prawns into cubes.
+Simple ingredients.
+Chopped garlic, chilies and flat leaf parsley (tsk I’m using coriander haha); and slice the prawns into cubes.
 Please ignore the size of the ginger.
 It was too big actually.
 Hehe Remember to soak fermented black beans beforehand.

 Fry ginger and fermented black beans until fragrant.
 Next add chopped chilies and stir-fry until aromatic.
 Use 2 chilies if you like spicy.

-Now add the cubed prawns and fried beancurd cubes into the wok.
-Toss ‘em well.
+Now add the prawns and fried bean curd cubes into the wok.
+Toss ’em well.

 Eat it with cucumber.
 Remember.